 How to Drive Direct Bookings Online Back to Your Hotel

-For delivering a booking, an online travel agency (OTA) charges a hotel a 15 to 25 percent commission.
-And 76 percent of online hotel bookings pass through OTAs.
+For delivering a booking, an online travel agency (OTA) charges a hotel up to 30 percent commission.
+And 76 percent of online hotel bookings would pass through OTAs.
 This puts hotels on the losing end of the struggle for direct bookings with OTAs as the clear winners.

-Today the largest OTA holdings – Priceline group (Booking.com, Kayak, Momondo, etc.) and Expedia (Expedia.com, Hotel.com, Trivago, etc.) –dominate the online market allowing OTAs to dictate terms and conditions to hotels.
-For instance, since last year, Booking.com discontinued providing hotels with customer emails preventing hotels from marketing directly to travelers.
+Today the largest OTA holdings – Booking Holdings (Booking.com, Priceline.com, Kayak, Momondo, etc.) and Expedia (Expedia.com, Hotel.com, Trivago, etc.) – dominate the online market allowing OTAs to dictate terms and conditions to hotels.
+For instance, since 2016, Booking.com discontinued providing hotels with customer emails preventing hotels from marketing directly to travelers.

 Physical hotels will lose, unless they become digital businesses